edwwlui/Annotated-Sentiment-and-Style-Transfer/README.md

      ,       5
      ```
   - train
-    - train in the mode of train
+    - train model in the mode of "train" (no output file)
 - Part 3: test
   - if data==TemplateBased:
     - get tf-idf score by n-gram from data